Toon Tone

 What is Toon Tone?

 Toon Tone is a browser-based cartoon palette guessing game.
 Each round names a familiar character and a specific target part, then asks you to rebuild that shade from memory with hue, saturation, and brightness sliders.
 It feels simple until you notice how much a remembered shade depends on brightness, saturation, screen memory, and tiny palette differences.
-Because each prompt is specific, your guess is judged against one target shade, not a vague idea like blue or yellow.
+Because each Toon Tone prompt is specific, your guess is judged against one target shade, not a vague idea like blue or yellow.

 Is Toon Tone free?